Spice roasted lamb with grape tzatziki

 Using a mortar and pestle, crush the cumin seeds until a coarse powder forms.

-Combine with the pomegranate molasses, honey, dried mint and 1 tsp each sea salt and freshly ground black pepper in a small bowl and stir to mix well.
+Combine with the pomegranate molasses, honey, dried mint and 1 tsp each allspice, sea salt and freshly ground black pepper in a small bowl and stir to mix well.

 Place the lamb leg in the baking dish, spoon the mixture over, then use the back of a spoon to spread it evenly-ish over.